Gong Jun: Philanthropy

-In 2018, Gong Jun released his first photobook, "1129".
+In 2018, Gong released his first photobook, "1129".
 All proceeds from the book were donated to charity to support the development of public welfare undertakings.
 In 2020, Gong donated ¥150,000 to China Foundation for Poverty Alleviation to equip three rural schools in Nanjiang County, Sichuan Province with kitchen equipment.
 He was also chosen as Moji Weather Charity Ambassador and Officer for two consecutive years.

 In 2021, Gong was appointed as Hello Childhood Charity Ambassador, Charity Promotional Ambassador for World Book Day, Charity Communication Ambassador for International Day for Biological Diversity, and Charity Advocacy Ambassador for World Environment Day.

 In April 2021, Word of Honors outfits were sold through online auction.
-Among them, the red costume of Wen Ke Xing played by Gong Jun was sold at the highest price ¥224,601 Yuan, the auction earned total ¥584,207 Yuan for Wen’s costumes and accessories.
+Among them, the red costume of Wen Ke Xing played by Gong Jun was sold at the highest price ¥224,601 Yuan, the auction earned total ¥584,207 Yuan for Wen's costumes and accessories.
 After the event, his red costume proceeds were donated towards China Social Assistance Foundation as part of public welfare project.
 On July 21, Gong donated ¥500,000 Yuan to China Foundation for Poverty Alleviation for flood relief efforts in Henan.
-Gong Jun's Studio reached out to Lock & Lock donated 10,000 water bottles, 1000 blankets, 200 quilts, and 200 sets of bedding supplies to support the flood victims and disaster areas.
-Gong Jun's Studio along with Unif Beef jointly donated further 5000 boxes of noodles to support the frontline disaster relief.
+Gong's studio reached out to Lock & Lock donated 10,000 water bottles, 1000 blankets, 200 quilts, and 200 sets of bedding supplies to support the flood victims and disaster areas.
+Gong's studio and Unif Beef jointly donated further 5000 boxes of noodles to support the frontline disaster relief.
 Gong joined hands with 361 Degrees donated ¥10 million Yuan in cash and materials to help with flood relief and future restoration work.
 On July 27, as part of the sustainability program "L'Oréal for the Future", the Group has set up €50 million Euro to help with the restoration of ecological.